Dave-team/Knowledge-base/Personal development.md

 ## Other
 - Rather than trying to fix myself holistically, move into a state where you specifically work on fixing some problems.
 It’s hard work and consuming content will not help solving the questions
+- To be honest, speak without identity and let go of the ego.